MohamadKurdi/domopolis/README.md

 💡Using Redis and flat HTML Caching with afterload info blocks updates.
 Down to 0.1 seconds TTFB in caching mode with 400k products

-💡Smart search via ElasticSearch integrated
+💡Smart search via ElasticSearch or TypeSense integrated

 🤣By the way, contains a lot of shit-code, because of being one-business specific for a long time.